tijmenroes/dynamic-wallpaper/README.md

 to use this, if you don't use this you could only see your result from 7am-18pm since the sun will have gone down.
 >in weather.js
 ```
-moduleWeather.geoCoder(lattitude,longitude); //Example 5.555555, 5.555555
+moduleWeather.geoCoder(5.4545,5.4545);
 ```
-Here you can set the coordinates to the geocoding API, for example if you'd like to set it to a different country
+Here you can set the coordinates to the geocoding API, for example if you'd like to set it to a different country.
+In this example the coordinates are set to: Lattitude as 5.4545, longitude as 5.4545.
 >in weather.js
 ```
 moduleWeather.weather(5.4545,5.4545)